HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 checkpoints that include a `params.pkl` file from an untrusted source and load them, arbitrary code may be executed.

-To avoid this security issue, set `ALLOW_PICKLES = False` in `eval_agent.py`.
-Note that you then have to configure `eval_agent.py` for each checkpoint so the configuration matches.
+To avoid this security issue, set `allow_pickles = False` in `configuration.py`.
+Note that you then have to configure `configuration.py` for each checkpoint you want to load in `eval_agent.py` so the configuration matches.

 ## References